wangshengjia/LeeGo/README.md

 Pros:
 - Written in Swift, built for Swift.
 No more Obj-C++ stuff.
-- Lightweight and UIKit friendly: no heritage, dealing with standard UIView and Auto Layout directly.
+- Lightweight and UIKit friendly.
+No heritage, dealing with standard UIView and Auto Layout directly.
 - Totally smooth to begin with integrating only a small part, also free to drop all without any side effect.
 - Possible to update any part of UI which powered by LeeGo remotely via JSON payload
 - Powered by standard auto layout which you probably familiar with already.